KmoM88/laravel-starter/Challenge.md

   1. **DigitalOcean API Token**
   2. **SSH private key** for droplet connection
 - The Jenkins user must have access to the Docker daemon (usually by being in the `docker` group).
+- Some of the pipelines failed the first time testing with doctl smalles droplet
+- A volume can be deployed to save config safely and spin up jenkins server with all the plugins and config automaticaly.
+- Add pipelines via jenkins API
 - TODO: Jenkis must be initialized with the required plugins:
   - Docker Pipeline
   - SSH Agent